mrkjdy/website/static/posts/how-to-build-a-blog.md

 **TODO**

-- You may want to add properties to MarkdownProps for things such as the render options, custom styles, and classes.
+- You may want to add properties to MarkdownProps for things such as render options, custom styles, and classes.
 I had some trouble getting the rendered markdown to look right with the `CSS` from [`gfm`](https://deno.land/x/gfm), so I created a CSS file to patch some of the styles.
 You can see it